robertlarkins/robertlarkins.github.io/_posts/2025-06-21-code-that-fits-in-your-head-book-notes.md

 # Chapter 5 - Encapsulation

+## Design

-Encapsulation is a contract for an object stipulating that it will behave reasonably
+- Encapsulation is a contract for an object stipulating that it will behave reasonably
-- contract that describes valid interactions between objects and callers
+  - Contract that describes valid interactions between objects and callers
+  - The object guarantees it will always be in a valid state.

-Minimise the time that code is in a state of not working - move in small increments
+- Minimise the time that code is in a state of not working - move in small increments

+## Testing

-parameterised tests - Add additional test cases to 'drive' the change
+- Parameterised tests - Add additional test cases to 'drive' the change

-Prefer exceptions that give more info

-Have positive and negative tests
+- Have positive and negative tests

-Red Green Refactor + TDD - one of the most 'scientific methodologies' of software engineering
+## Red Green Refactor + TDD

+- One of the most 'scientific methodologies' of software engineering

+## Coding

+- Prefer exceptions that give more info
-Refactoring - improving the internal structure without altering the external behaviour - all tests should still pass
+- Refactoring - improving the internal structure without altering the external behaviour - all tests should still pass

+## Notes

 The 'art' of software engineering - 'the shifting sands of individual experience'